fontra/fontra-blog/content/blog/linux-support/linux-support.md

 However many Linux users express their unwillingness in using snaps, reasons being

-* snap is disabled or cumbersome to set up in some distribution.
+* Snap is disabled or cumbersome to set up in some distribution.
-* they are not ok with propietory store backend and tracking associated with snap packages.
+* They are not ok with propietory store backend and tracking associated with snap packages.
-* they don't like the mandatory update feature of snap packages.
+* They don't like the mandatory update feature of snap packages.
 * Installing snap package requires *sudo* previlege, all user may not have that.
 * Big memory footprint of mounted snaps even when not in use.